Johannes Seifert: Group Commander

 In 1941 Fighter Command began the Circus offensive over Belgium and France, beginning on 10 January.
 JG 26 fought against these operations through the year to the final "Circus" on 8 November.
 Seifert claimed one of his first successes against "Circus" No. 19 on 23 June—he and Priller were the only claimants, while JG 26 suffered two crash-landed pilots.
 No. 616 and No. 485 (NZ) Squadron lost one Spitfire each, one pilot killed, the other captured, badly wounded.
 Combating "Circus" No. 45 on 11 July, Seifert claimed his 12th victory.
 JG 26 claimed seven in total while Jagdgeschwader 2 "Richthofen" (JG 2—2nd Fighter Wing) claimed three Spitfires.
 No. 11 Group reported five pilots missing.
 Against "Circus" No. 48, Seifert claimed another Spitfire as his wing claimed three, possibly four for one pilot killed—the RAF reported four missing.
 No. 54, No. 603, No. 611 and No. 616 Squadron were engaged with the third squadron losing three pilots.
 British reports state two of these collided while attacking a Bf 109.
 Seifert intercepted "Circus" No. 54 and 55 on 21 July, claiming a 15 Squadron Blenheim that had lost an engine to ground-fire and accounted for a Spitfire in the afternoon to inflate his tally to 15.
 Pilot Officer Johnnie Johnson, future Wing Leader, remarked that the "Circus" was "badly bounced [jumped]" and his formation did not see the enemy until they had opened fire.
 In the ensuing dogfight JG 26 claimed three for one loss—two Spitfires were lost and their pilots killed.
 One of them was Johnson's wingman.
 JG 26 claimed eight Spitfires from "Circus" No. 67 on 7 August.
 Seifert was among those successful pilots.
 Fighter Command reported four pilots missing and two wounded.
 The Germans suffered damage to two Bf 109s and one pilot was wounded.
 He claimed his 19th victory against "Circus" No. 82, in battle with 111 Squadron.
-"Circus" No. 95, on the morning onf 17 September, cost Fighter Command six killed, two captured and three wounded and nine Spitfires.
+"Circus" No. 95, on the morning of 17 September, cost Fighter Command six killed, two captured and three wounded and nine Spitfires.
 Seifert claimed his 20th victory—Paul Galland achieved a victory against No. 603 Squadron.
 Seifert accounted for a 92 Squadron Spitfire on 3 October in combat with "Circus" No. 105—one of three losses sustained by that unit on the day.
 "Circus" No. 107 was intercepted by JG 2 and JG 26.
 The former claimed five Spitfires and the latter two; Seifert being one of those pilots.
 Fighter Command reported two losses.
 Postwar analysis suggests JG 26 were responsible for the two Kenley Wing losses and the claims of JG 2 are not supported in British casualty records.
 On 8 November Fighter Command flew the last "Circus" of the year.
 No. 308 Squadron encountered Seifert's unit while on a bomber escort mission and lost one pilot killed in action; the Spitfire purportedly fell to Seifert.